Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 9. Death & resurrection / Eru and Tom

-The ongoing life, or 'resurrection', of immortal beings such as the Maiar and Elves is different from that of ordinary hobbits who, like the race of Men, have a limited lifespan.
-As a result, the four hobbits truly died at the ice cold touch of the Barrow-wight and needed to be resurrected in order to continue on the task allocated them by Eru in their quest to destroy the One ring and defeat Sauron.
+The ongoing life, or 'resurrection', of immortal beings such as the Maiar and Elves is different from that of ordinary hobbits who, like the race of Men, have a limited lifespan and have been given the 'gift of death' by Eru.
+As a result, the four hobbits truly died at the ice cold touch of the Barrow-wight and needed to be resurrected in order to continue on the task allocated them by Eru in their quest to destroy the One Ring - the Ring of Power - and defeat Sauron.
 In the Barrow Downs incident it is clear that their death is replaced by renewed and enhanced life, as was also the case with Gandalf.
 But who brought them back to life?

 The obvious answer is Eru / The One / God.
 This is relatively easy to apply to Frodo, as he awoke and immediately felt the need to save his friends, despite the dark thoughts generated by Sauron and the One ring through the Barrow-wight.
 He did not awake as an undead being, seeking to engage in evil.
 He was revived by what the Catholic Tolkien would describe as the grace of God.
 We also read within Fog on the Barrow Downs how a green mist left his body as he was revived.
 This is most likely the work of Eru in cleansing the corruption from him and restoring his essence, his soul, his fëa.